-- The Classical Association of Christchurch, which is run by the UC Classics Department, hosts guest speakers from all over the world at public lectures and events.
+- The Classical Association of Christchurch, run by the UC Classics Department, hosts guest speakers from all over the world at public lectures and events.

 First year offers two beginner’s courses in Ancient Greek language across two semesters, including reading Greek and grammar:

-Students will have the opportunity to study some of the greatest literary works of the western world in their original language, such as Homer, Sophocles, Euripides, Aristophanes, Plato and Thucydides.
-Students can develop their own particular interests based on these and other authors and can embark on research projects under the guidance of UC staff.
+At 200 and 300-level, you will have the opportunity to study some of the greatest literary works of the western world in their original language, such as Homer, Sophocles, Euripides, Aristophanes, Plato, and Thucydides.

 Find out more about what you can do with a degree from UC.